SFvue/sfvue3/README.md

 + djangoratings-vote : ip-address width = 64.
 Otherwise, we get the following error: Data truncated for column 'ip_address' at row 1
 + discus comment tool requires registration.

+## Help needed

+Updating to version 1.7 or 1.8 - I have couple of issues to make it work.